 Resident students may be contacted by media sources that have not been scheduled through Student Housing or Glen Oaks Community College.
 If unscheduled media will be in the Student Housing building or resident(s) are planning to be interviewed, they are required to obtain permission from the Director of Student Housing and the Executive Director of Communications and Marketing.

 Any resident that request entry into their suite/room will be required to provide Housing staff a legal form of photo identification.
 At no time will the Housing staff grant entry into another resident’s suite or room.
+Students will receive two courtesy entries per semester.
+After that, a $5 charge will be added to their student account each time a lock out occurs.

 21. TRASH AND LITTERING